edamontology/caseologue/_sources/caseologue_python.rst.txt

 This python script uses the unittest modules to test and report errors of the tested EDAM owl file.

-For (almost) each test described bellow, the script calls a custom `SPARQL <https://www.w3.org/TR/rdf-sparql-query/>`_ query, using the RDFlib library, and report the error in a comprehensive table.
+For (almost) each test described below, the script calls a custom `SPARQL <https://www.w3.org/TR/rdf-sparql-query/>`_ query, using the RDFlib library, and report the error in a comprehensive table.

 .. automodule:: caseologue